dsanchez913/TitanicPredictor/README.md

 # TitanicPredictor
-Python project which predicts survival outcome for Titanic passengers
+Python project that predicts survival outcome for Titanic passengers